watersofthack/WaterSoft/Machine Learning/Day1/overview_Day1.md

 - Converting data into appropriate type and format
 - Identifying outliers and filling the gaps in data
 - Aggregate/disaggregate time series data
-- Implement data strandardization methods in python
+- Implement data standardization methods in python

 Training Activities